csci338/fall2025/pages/_assignments/project02-03-backend.md

 **Using the scripts:**

-On the Docker backend container, run:
+When you eventually create the Docker backend container, you can run the linter as follows:

 ```bash
 # Check code quality (doesn't modify files)